Best Villages in Alsace

 Location: 10 minutes southwest of Colmar, an hour south of Strasbourg.

-Famous for its circular layout and colorful houses, Eguisheim is a delightful village surrounded by vineyards and has been awarded the title of “Plus Beaux Villages de France” (Most Beautiful Villages of France).
-Le Pigeonnier House, the munch-photographed narrow building at the road junction, inspired the village where Belle lived in Beauty and the Beast.
+Famous for its circular layout and colourful houses, Eguisheim is a delightful village surrounded by vineyards and has been awarded the title of “Plus Beaux Villages de France” (Most Beautiful Villages of France).
+Le Pigeonnier House, the much-photographed narrow building at the road junction, inspired the village where Belle lived in Beauty and the Beast.

 Discover the Eguisheim Walking Tour